Your expert guide to exploring Maya ruins in Yucatán

 🚾

 Xcambo is the biggest coastal Maya settlement.
-It was inhabited around 300 – 600 CE.
-There is a modern chapel built atop one of the Maya bases which is still used today.
+It was inhabited between 300 – 600 CE.
 This was a salt and salted fish distribution centre, supplying larger Maya sites with much-needed supplies.
-In fact, on your way to Xcambo you can see the salt flats that are still in use today.
+In fact, on your way to Xcambo you can visit the salt flats that are still in use today.

 Note: You can climb structures at Xcambo.